valkey-io/planet/aggregation_and_content_policy.md

 <!-- 6789 123456789 123456789 123456789 123456789 123456789 123456789 123456789 -->

-If you have a good reason for not creating an issue or a PR, you can send an email to valkey-planet AT oursqlcommunity DOT org.
+If you have a good reason for not creating an issue or a PR, you can send an email to planet AT lists DOT valkey.io.
 In your email, please explain why you did not create an issue.
 Do not send an email for anonymity reasons, as your name will be mentioned in a corresponding issue or pull request (normally, addition and removal of feeds are done openly, but there might be exceptions for abuses